Menu

 • Conscious oral exam — The veterinarian will examine your pet’s mouth, looking for dental disease signs and any abnormalities.

-• Blood work — A professional dental cleaning requires anesthesia, so the veterinary team will perform blood work to ensure your pet has no underlying health issues that would complicate the procedure.
+• Blood work — A professional veterinary dental cleaning requires anesthesia, so the veterinary team will perform blood work to ensure your pet has no underlying health issues that would complicate the procedure.

 • Anesthesia — The veterinary team will place an intravenous (IV) catheter and induce anesthesia, monitoring your pet closely throughout the procedure until they are fully recovered.